-The MDS Rating Scales Translation Program develops MDS Official non-English Translations of the MDS-UPDRS and UDysRS.
-Permission to translate either scale outside of this official program is not permitted.
+The MDS Rating Scales Translation Program develops MDS Official non-English Translations of the MDS-NMS, MDS-UPDRS and UDysRS.
+Permission to translate these scales outside of this official program is not permitted.
 Individuals interested in participating in the development and validation of a non-English Translation Program will be required to follow the protocol below and are requested to submit a Non-English Translation Application.

 MDS-established Protocol for Official Non-English Language Translations